idanoo/m2.nz/content/posts/mastodon_influx.md

 April 2022 brought a nice little surprise - I started getting notifications of new users joining [mastodon.nz](https://mastodon.nz).
 Confused I started to look at what has changed..
 Didn't take long to realise this was only the beginning.
 I had to allocate more resource to the container to account for the higher throughput.

 You can see in the image below it started to approach the allocated 3GB - I bumped it up to 4GB, then shortly after up to 6GB.
 That's as much as I could give it without moving to bigger hardware.
+(The drop a the end was a service restart after a version upgrade).

 {{< image src="/masto_memory.jpg" caption="Memory usage in mastodon.nz container" >}}

 I thought that would be enough for now.
 Nope.

-I got an email from Sendgrid that we had hit their 100 email/day free tier limit.
+I got an email shortly after from Sendgrid advising that we were approaching their 100 email/day free tier limit.
 Crap.
 I managed to upgrade the plan to account for the burst of registrations before any emails started to bounce.

 {{< image src="/sendgrid.jpg" caption="Email throughput peaking around 400/day" >}}